lyp1noff/hiit-cw/README.md

 Events are used to track the current page, as SPA makes it a bit tricky.
 With the help of CustomEvent, js files are able to track the current page and run tasks on their page open.

 ### Template
 Templates helped to create dynamic elements.
-It was used to create workout presets using template for list elements and dynamic workout cards on the home page.
+It was used for list elements in workout editor and dynamic workout cards on the home page.

 ## AI